ecjiang016/TwinSolver/README.md

 ```

 ### The Cube
-The solver takes in a cube which can be constucted with the `Cube` class. <br>
+The solver takes in a cube which can be constructed with the `Cube` class. <br>
 Note that the cube is assumed to have white facing down and blue facing the front.

 Either create a cube and rotate it to the scramble: